fuse-open/docs/articles/fuse-for-designers.md

 ### Inheritance

 When you make an instance of your class that instance is a new object.
 It inherits all of the properties of the original class .
 But, those can be over-ridden because each instance is an object all on it’s own.
-So if the class has `Alignment=”Center”` on it, we can over-ride that on individual instances:
+So if the class has `Alignment="Center"` on it, we can over-ride that on individual instances:

 ![Inheritance](../media/fuse-for-designers/Images/Inheritence.png)